nylander/catfasta2phyml/README.md

             Print output in FASTA format.
 Default is PHYML format.

     -p, --phylip
-            [Not fully implemented] Print output in a strict PHYLIP format.
+            [Working, but not yet entirely strict...]
+Print output in a strict PHYLIP format.
 See
             http://evolution.genetics.washington.edu/phylip/doc/sequence.htm
             l.

+    -s, --sequential
+            Print output in sequential format.
+Default is interleaved.

     -v, --verbose
             Be verbose by showing some useful output.
 See the combination